jrmlstf/ngx-permissions/README.md

 ### Multiple permissions

 To define multiple permissions  method `loadPermissions` can be used.
-The only difference from `definePermission` is that it accepts `Array` of permission names instead of single one.
+The only difference from `addPermission` is that it accepts `Array` of permission names instead of single one.

 Often meet example of usage is set of permissions (e.g. received from server after user login) that you will iterate over to